wearep3r/apollo/README.md

 11. [Federated monitoring](https://banzaicloud.com/blog/prometheus-federation/) with Prometheus and Grafana
 12. [Hybrid clusters](https://www.packet.com/resources/guides/crosscloud-vpn-with-wireguard/) (thanks to Wireguard)

-**apollo** is highly scalable (you can start with 1 node and scale up infinitely) and comes with a shared storage layer so you don't have to think about data persistance too much.
-Your applications' data is available within your entire cluster and regularly backed up - automagically (**Docker Swarm only**).

-**apollo** comes with a pre-configured set of apps that integrate with each other - such as **GitLab, Sentry, Prometheus, Grafana, Loki, a user backend** and more.
-You simply enable them and start working!
+## How it works

+1. You supply [minimum configuration](#-getting-started) to create a **space**
+2. apollo creates infrastructure if needed
+3. apollo configures the machines and sets up your container platform
+4. You check out the auto-generated README to know the next steps

+Check the [Getting Started](#-getting-started) section to start your journey with apollo.

+## Philosophy

+These are the design principles we base our work on apollo on.
+It's heavily inspired by DevOps and Clean Code practices and the works and arts of Martin Fowler who brought us immutable infrastructure.

+- Every **space**, including development, SHOULD be versioned in a repository
+- There is ONE workflow for installation and deployment that applies to all spaces
+- No manual actions on the platform - everything must be code
+- Every change to infrastructure SHOULD be code-reviewed to:
+  - avoid mistakes
+  - make other (including non-DevOps) team members able to learn
+  - make sure everything stays portable and immutable
+- Everyone SHOULD be able to:
+  - create their development environment in a minute with minimum effort
+  - reproduce a production-like environment
+  - understand the whole infrastructure
+  - propose modifications to the infrastructure, while being able to test them
+- apollo SHOULD be a boilerplate and a framework: modify it to fulfill your needs!
+- The companion CLI is written in Bash so it is easy to understand what a command does, and it is easy to modify command behaviors or to add new ones

-**apollo** is tailored to development teams.
-Made by seasoned operators, it contains everything a DevOps-enabled team needs to start changing the world.
+apollo is tailored to development teams.
+It's made by seasoned operators and contains everything a DevOps-enabled team needs to start changing the world.

-**apollo** runs on every major and minor cloud provider, as well as directly on bare-metal, embedded devices or platforms like Proxmox and VMWare. **apollo** comes with integrated support for an [inital set of infrastructure providers](modules/).
+apollo runs on every major and minor cloud provider, as well as directly on bare-metal.
+IoT devices or platforms like Proxmox and VMWare are currently on the roadmap.

-**apollo** follows an **Infrastructure as Code** design-pattern.
-The cluster, its state and the apps running on the platform are merely a function applied to the data stored in **apollo**'s storage layer. **apollo** strictly separates data from application, which means that migrating between clusters is as easy as restoring a backup to a new cluster.
-Moving a cluster is as easy as providing new compute-resources at a different provider.

-**apollo** creates and manages so called **spaces** - clusters of machines with a specific configuration and purpose.

-**apollo** is based on the latest technologies and design patterns.
-It strives to be fully automated and it greatly reduces the operational overhead in organizations.
-It's a DevOps platform, doing lots of the ops work automagically for you.
-You can use it to bootstrap and manage your Kubernetes cluster.
+apollo is based on the latest technologies and design patterns.
+We're working hard to make it fully automated but it already reduces lots of the operational overhead in organizations.
+It's a DevOps platform, doing ops work automagically for you, so you can do developer magic on top of it.

+## Knowledge prerequisites

+If you want to build upon this repository, you'll need to be very proficient with the following tools:

+- Ansible
+- Terraform
+- Bash
+- Docker
+- Python
+- Docker Swarm
+- Kubernetes

+If you just want to use apollo to manage your container platforms, you just need to know:

+- Docker

+## Technical prerequisites

+- Local machine: Docker
+- Remote machines: Ubuntu 18.04

 ## Getting started